How Much Is a Yard of Mulch?

 How to Choose the Right Mulch

 The best mulch for one homeowner may not be the best for another.
-When choosing mulch, consider the overall landscaping budget and how much you want to spend to achieve the desired look.
+When choosing mulch, homeowners will want to consider the overall landscaping budget and how much can be devoted to mulch to achieve the desired look.

 For those seeking to conserve water in a vegetable garden, an organic mulch makes sense because it will reduce weeds and keep moisture in the soil from evaporating quickly.
 Still, it will not leach chemicals or other contaminants into the ground where the growing plant roots could absorb them.
 An organic mulch will cost $30 to $150 per cubic yard, depending on the type chosen.